AshleighCodes/AshleighCodes/README.md

 <!--
 - 🔭 I’m currently working on...
 -->
-💜 I'm a current She Codes Plus Australia student!
+💜 I'm a current She Codes Plus Australia student!<br/>
-🏖️ I'm based in Brisbane QLD, Australia.
+🏖️ I'm based in Brisbane QLD, Australia.<br/>
-🌱 I’m currently learning HTML, CSS, Python, Django and React JS.
+🌱 I’m currently learning HTML, CSS, Python, Django and React JS.<br/>
-👩‍💻 I'm career-pivoting from customer success, to frontend developer with a focus on accessibility.
+👩‍💻 I'm career-pivoting from customer success, to frontend developer with a focus on accessibility.<br/>
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 -->

-😄 Pronouns: She/Her/Hers/Autistic
+😄 Pronouns: She/Her/Hers/Autistic.<br/>
-⚡️ Fun fact: I'm a latin dancer, and have been for over 2 years 💃 I absolutely love it!
+⚡️ Fun fact: I'm a latin dancer, and have been for over 2 years 💃 I absolutely love it!<br/>
-📫 How to reach me: ***Stay tuned!***
+📫 How to reach me: ***Stay tuned!***<br/>